14 Principles of Henri Fayol's Management

 1. Division of Work

-This increases efficiency by assigning tasks among employees based on their skills and specializations allowing them to be efficient.
-The division of tasks ensures the completion of tasks in a well-regulated time.
-In business work can be performed more efficiently if it is divided into specialized tasks; each performed by a specialist-trained employee.
+This increases efficiency by assigning tasks among employees based on their skills and specializations, allowing them to be efficient.
+The division of functions ensures the completion of tasks in a well-regulated time.
+Work can be performed more efficiently in business if divided into specialized tasks, each performed by a specialist-trained employee.
 This results in efficient and effective output.
-Thus, in a company, we have separate departments for finance, marketing, production human resource development, etc.
+Thus, a company has separate departments for finance, marketing, production, human resource development, etc.

 2. Authority and Responsibility

-All the managers must have the authority to give orders and amend changes to ensure the tasks are getting accomplished.
-With authority comes responsibility so the authoritative person should be well-versed with rules himself.
+All managers must have the authority to give orders and amend changes to ensure the tasks are accomplished.
+With authority comes responsibility, so the authoritative person should be well-versed in the rules.
 There should be a balance between authority and responsibility.
 An organization should build safeguards against the abuse of managerial power.
 At the same time, a manager should have the necessary authority to carry out his responsibility

 3. Discipline

-This points towards the rules and policies to make sure there are fewer conflicts among employees.
+This points towards the rules and policies to ensure fewer conflicts among employees.
 A well-disciplined workplace ensures smooth operations.
-Here discipline when applied would mean that the workers and management both honor their commitments without any prejudice towards one another.
+Here, discipline, when applied, would mean that the workers and management both honor their commitments without any prejudice towards one another.

 4. Unity of Command